Bejoynj/bejoynj.github.io/_posts/2015-01-01-Happy-New-Year.markdown

 A new Year ..A new start
 </p>
 <p>
-I am Extremely happy , proud and madly excited to step into the blogging world along with 2015 With lot of hope and prayers for the new year thats ahead of me.
+I am Extremely happy  and madly excited to step into the blogging world along with 2015 With lot of hope and prayers for the new year thats ahead of me.
+There is so much building excitment around me welcoming 2015.
 </p>
 <p>
-Basically , I'm a Btech graduate in Computer Science, passionate about designs , colours and art.
-I fell in love with building creativty and art , right  from my childhood, I grew up putting my favourite
+2014 brought me so many moments that i could really cherish on , Hope and pray 2015 would be nothing less than that.
 </p>
 <p>
-superheroes onto paper from my wild imagination
+I am a native of Fort Kochi and it is one of the places in the world where welcoming new year turns out to be

+a crazy celebration, The young and the old, men and women, children and grown ups have the new year warmth

+and spirit burning in them without discrimination of religion , race, colour or sex
 </p>
 <p>
-Then I advanced to the next level of spreading my colours through WEB design and dev.
-Feeling lucky being in an era where Websites turn out to be signature for anything and everything.
+So here i go out to the street on my bike to get a glimpse and feel that spirit...
 </p>
 <p>
-In this space I would mostly share intresting bits from my career and life...so stick around
+Have a great 2015!!
 </p>